 What Is Lando Norris' Net Worth and Salary?

-Lando Norris is a British-Belgian racing driving who has a net worth of $30 million.
+Lando Norris is a British-Belgian racing driver who has a net worth of $80 million.
 Lando Norris competes for the British motor racing team McLaren Racing Limited in Formula One.
 Lando is considered one of the most talented drivers of his generation.
 He began karting at a young age and quickly rose through the junior racing ranks, winning the MSA Formula Championship in 2015, the Formula Renault 2.0 Eurocup and Northern European Cup in 2016, and the FIA Formula 3 European Championship in 2017.
 After joining the McLaren Young Driver Programme, Norris was promoted to Formula 2 in 2018 and made his Formula One debut with McLaren the following year.

 He quickly established himself as a consistent performer, earning his first podium at the Austrian Grand Prix.
 Over the seasons, Norris continued to grow in stature, becoming a regular contender for top-five finishes and eventually securing multiple Grand Prix victories, including a landmark win at his home race, the British Grand Prix at Silverstone, in July 2025.
+His rise culminated in December 2025 when he clinched his first Formula One World Championship, securing the title with a controlled drive to third place at the Abu Dhabi Grand Prix and delivering McLaren its first drivers' crown since 2008.

 Known for his smooth driving style, racecraft in mixed conditions, and sharp qualifying pace, Norris has earned praise from fans and peers alike.
 Outside of racing, he launched the esports and content brand Quadrant and founded LN Racing Kart, reflecting his passion for technology, media, and grassroots motorsport.